Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ![image](https://github.com/user-attachments/assets/c318e31b-4926-45fe-8a97-edd045927889)

-### Step 9.
+### Step 8.
 Recommended Game Settings

 Play with Loot Abundance set to 75% or lower.
-There is more than enough loot from FNS's Loot All the Things (LAtT) mod.
+There is more than enough loot from the "FNS's Loot All the Things" (LAtT) mod.
 ![image](https://github.com/user-attachments/assets/a541ac67-95b3-4d67-a6a2-9e92d7b260d5)